hfarazi/CryptoPricePrediction/README.md

 # CryptoPricePrediction

-This is my failed attempt to get rich by predicting the price change of bitcoin!
+This is my ***failed*** attempt to get rich by predicting the price change of bitcoin using deep learning models (LSTM, FC, and even CNN!)

 I used these as features:
 * Twitter sentiment analysis using BERT